starburst997/android-code-sign/README.md

 <br/>

-## Create a Google Play Service Account
+## Create a Google Service Account

-To programmatically access the [Google Play Console](https://play.google.com/console/?hl=en), you will need a dedicated **Google Play Service** account with API access.
+To programmatically access the [Google Play Console](https://play.google.com/console/?hl=en), you will need a dedicated **Google Service** account with API access.

 The [fastlane documentation](https://docs.fastlane.tools/actions/supply/) highlight the steps but here's a summary: